A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

 and decoding subset $D=\{1\}$, corresponding to $M$.
 We see that if we consider the entire system consisting of $\tilde U^n, \, \tilde X^n(m)$ and $\bigot_{i=1}^n \rho_{\tilde Y_i}^{(\tilde U_i \tilde X_i(m'))}$ for $m' \neq m$, it is clear that $\tilde X^n(m)$ is conditionally independent of $\tilde Y^n$ given $\tilde U^n$ due to the conditional independence of $X^n(m)$ and $X^n(m')$ given $\tilde U^n$.
-By \cref{lem:packingAsympt}, we obtain a POVM $\{ Q_{\tilde Y^n}^{(m)} \}_{m \in M}$ such that, for all $m \in M$,
+By~\cref{lem:packingAsympt}, we obtain a POVM $\{ Q_{\tilde Y^n}^{(m)} \}_{m \in M}$ such that, for all $m \in M$,

-provided $R < I(X;Y \vert U)$, which is analogous to \cref{lem:cPacking} if we ``identify'' the POVM measurement with the typicality test.
+provided $R < I(X;Y \vert U) - \delta(n)$, which is analogous to~\cref{lem:cPacking} if we ``identify'' the POVM measurement with the typicality test.

-In \cref{sec:proofpackinglemma} we will prove \cref{lem:packing} using Sen's quantum joint typicality lemma with $\abs{V}$ classical systems and a single quantum system.
-We will then prove \cref{lem:packingAsympt}.
-In the proof of our packing lemma, we will actually prove a more general, albeit more abstract, statement.
+In~\cref{sec:proofpackinglemma} we prove~\cref{lem:packing} using Sen's quantum joint typicality lemma with $\abs{V}$ classical systems and a single quantum system.
+We then prove~\cref{lem:packingAsympt}.
+In the proof of our packing lemma, we actually prove a more general, albeit more abstract, statement.